DedSecInside/gotor/README.md

 ```

 ### Additional Configuration
-* -l: the URL to use if searching directly
+* `-l`: the URL to use if searching directly
-* -d: Specify the depth for searching children nodes of links (default: 1)
+* `-d`: Specify the depth for searching children nodes of links (default: 1)
-* -o: Set the output destination for results.
+* `-o`: Set the output destination for results.
 Supported formats include:
 	* terminal (outputs the tree structure directly to the terminal)
 	* excel (saves results to a .xlsx file in the current directory)
 	* json (saves results to a .json file in the current directory)